Doubly isogenous curves of genus two with a rational action of $D_6$: The family of genus-two curves with automorphism group D6

 Let $\alpha$ and $\beta$ be the automorphisms of $C_{r,c}$ given by

 and let $\iota$ be the hyperelliptic involution.
 We let $\eta_{r,c}$ denote the map $D_6\to \Aut C_{r,c}$ that takes $a$, $b$, and $i$ to $\alpha$, $\beta$, and~$\iota$, respectively. \end{notation}

-\begin{remark} Igusa's classification of curves of genus~$2$ with large automorphism groups~\cite[\S8]{Igusa1960} shows that over an algebraically closed field of characteristic larger than~$3$, there are only two curves whose automorphism groups properly contain~$D_6$.
-The first curve has automorphism group isomorphic to an extension of the cyclic group of order $3$ by the dihedral group of order~$8$, and the second has automorphism group isomorphic to~$\GL(2,\FF_3)$.
-By calculating Igusa invariants, we find that our family~\eqref{EQ:basiccurve} includes these curves: When $r = -27$ we get the first, and when $r = 23\pm 10\sqrt{-2}$ we get the second.
-Since we are interested in curves whose geometric automorphism groups are~$D_6$, we will exclude those values of~$r$.
-We also exclude $r=0$ and $r=27$, which produce singular curves.
-For this reason, we introduce the notation $S_K$ to mean $K^\times\setminus\{\pm 27, 23\pm 10\sqrt{-2}\}$. \end{remark}
+\begin{remark} We exclude the values $r=0$ and $r=27$ in this notation, because for these values of $r$ the discriminant of the right side of~\eqref{EQ:basiccurve} is~$0$.
+We exclude the values $r = -27$ and $r = 23\pm 10\sqrt{-2}$ for a less obvious reason.
+Igusa's classification of curves of genus~$2$ with large automorphism groups~\cite[\S8]{Igusa1960} shows that over an algebraically closed field of characteristic other than~$2$, there are at most two curves whose automorphism groups properly contain~$D_6$.
+By calculating the Igusa invariants of these curves, we find that~\eqref{EQ:basiccurve} gives us one of them when~$r=-27$, and the other when $r = 23\pm 10\sqrt{-2}$.
+Since we are interested in curves whose geometric automorphism groups are~$D_6$, we exclude those values of~$r$ in Notation~\ref{N:basiccurve}.
+For this reason, we introduce the following notation. \end{remark}

-The next lemma shows how to tell whether two $D_6$ structures on the same curve are isomorphic.